veltman/markdowneyjr/README.md

 ## Options

+By default, every value will come back as a string, and if there's HTML, it will be preserved.

-You can pass an array of `boolean` and/or `html` fields.
+You can pass an array of `boolean` and/or `text` fields.

 `boolean` fields will turn a string into true/false.
 They will be false unless the trimmed contents are the word `true` or `yes`, case-insensitive.

-`html` fields will come back with HTML contents preserved instead of the text only.
+`text` fields will come back with all HTML tags stripped out.

 ```
 # Content